shaunpersad/redu/README.md

 Redu brings React's component-level state management up to the application level.

-As far as state management solutions go, Redux is already simple.
+As far as application-level state management solutions go, Redux is a simple solution.
 At least, that's the idea.
 The reality is that while action creators, actions, and reducers are simple, open-ended concepts, their implementations can become unwieldy, and often leaves us with a lot of boilerplate.

 What _is_ simple, is React's built-in **component-level** state management, where events trigger action functions, which in turn call `setState`, to update that component's state:
 ```jsx harmony